MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/index.md

 # Push Notifications

-Mobile Center Push allows you to engage your users by sending them targeted push notifications.
+App Center Push allows you to engage your users by sending them targeted push notifications.

 ## How to set up Push Notifications

-In order to set up Push Notifications, you will have to set up the Push Mobile Center SDK, as well as the platform specific push services (Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).
-These instructions can be found in the Mobile Center Push portal, as well as in the Mobile Center SDK docs.
+In order to set up Push Notifications, you will have to set up the Push App Center SDK, as well as the platform specific push services (Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).
+These instructions can be found in the App Center Push portal, as well as in the App Center SDK docs.
-You can follow the instructions provided in the Mobile Center portal, along with our detailed instructions found in the following links:
+You can follow the instructions provided in the App Center portal, along with our detailed instructions found in the following links:

 - [Android](~/sdk/push/android.md)
 - [iOS](~/sdk/push/ios.md)